trumandaniels/nba-coaching/README.md

 There are a lot of different stats with odd acronymns aimed at measuring players' on court value (BPM, RAPM, RPM, PER, WS, etc), but no such stat exists for coaches.
 There's a good reason why though: it is hard to seperate out what coaches are doing from what the players on the court are doing.

-A naive approach, is to look at a coaches' win percentage because players rarely change teams mid-season, and players often have a much larger impact on team success.
+A naive approach is to look at a coaches' win percentage because players often have a much larger impact on team success.

-One idea: **good coaches maximize their players' talent**.
-How can we measure that?
+One idea is that **good coaches maximize their players' talent**, but how can we measure that?
+By getting

 So what does a high quality shot look like?